-The ZPPW @ABC command set the password of the instrument to ABC for the TCP/IP connection.
+The ZPPW @ABC command sets the password of the instrument to ABC for the TCP/IP connection.
 The ZPPW? query returns the current password.

 The command accepts only alphanumeric characters, a-z, A-Z, and 0-9.
-The default is "SRSUGA"
+The password should be 15 characters or less.
+The default is "SRSUGA".